 What if I said you didn’t have the right qualifications for this marketing role?

-Imagine I ask you to sell this laptop; what would you do?
+Imagine I ask you to sell me this ipad; what would you do?

 Marketing is all about an effective sales pitch, and whatever the product there will be common elements in the way you present the product to potential customers, such as stressing the benefits and the value.
 If you’re suddenly asked at interview to outline a campaign for marketing a specific product, maybe a laptop computer or even the pen you carry in your top pocket, you should be ready to respond and not be left floundering.
 This can be achieved by having thought about it beforehand and preparing general approaches to marketing campaigns that can be tailored to an individual product as necessary.
 This kind of preparation will ensure a much better chance of impressing your interviewer.

-What do you think of our marketing campaigns to date?
+What do you think of our most recent marketing campaign?
 What changes would you make?

 In your research review the various advertising and marketing campaigns the company has used, what the range of products is, and what they sell for.
 There may be information available about the company’s policies or intentions for the future, or some ideas that you can come up with that would be relevant.
 With prior knowledge of the campaigns and product(s) you can immediately enter into meaningful discussions with the interviewer.
 Being pro-active, engaging, and having some positive creative ideas will put you well ahead of a large percentage of the other applicants in the eyes of your interviewer.